BartoszKosowski/estate_agency_frontend/README.md

 # Frontend application of bachelor project

-This project is part of Bartosz Kosowski bachelor project.
+This project is part of bachelor project.

 Project was create with ReactJS and styled by Tailwind.